Scheduled MonumentsWalesTomen Rhyd-Owen

 What is Tomen Rhyd-Owen?

-Tomen Rhyd-Owen is a motte located in Ceredigion, Wales, situated within the medieval landscape of mid-Wales defensive structures.
+Tomen Rhyd-Owen is a motte situated in Ceredigion, Wales, dating to the Norman period of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD076.

 What period does Tomen Rhyd-Owen date from?

 Tomen Rhyd-Owen dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tomen Rhyd-Owen?